StoneOrbits/VortexEngine/docs/source_versioning.md

 ## Major Version

-A Major version difference happens when a product isn't compatible anymore after a large change.
+A Major version difference indicates a product isn't compatible anymore after a large change.

 ## Minor Version

-A Minor version difference happens when there is a significant update, new feature or fix.
+A Minor version difference indicates a significant update, new feature or fix.

 ## Build Number

-And finally, a build version happens every time a change is made to the code.
-Build numbers are counted as the number of commits since the last minor version tag.
+A build version indicates a change made to the source code.
+Build numbers are derived by counting the number of commits since the last version tag.

 # Version Tags

-The way versions are recorded is by tagging major.minor versions on the core source code and each device separately.
+Source code *versions* are recorded as *tags* on the source code.
+The tags look like **major.minor** then the true device version is derived by counting the number of commits since that tag to produce **major.minor.build**

 ## Device Version Tags